venkateshpotluri/venkateshpotluri.github.io/_publications/2019-01-04-pocketatm-ictd.md

 date: 2019-01-04
 venue: 'Proceedings of the 10th International Conference on Information and Communication Technologies and Development (ICTD 19).
 Ahmedabad,India.'
 paperurl: 'https://dl.acm.org/citation.cfm?id=3287106'
 citation: 'Sudheesh Singanamalla, Venkatesh Potluri, Colin Scott, and Indrani Medhi-Thies.
 2019.
 PocketATM: understanding and improving ATM accessibility in India.
-In <em>Proceedings of the Tenth International Conference on Information and Communication Technologies and Development</em> (ICTD '19).
+In Proceedings of the Tenth International Conference on Information and Communication Technologies and Development (ICTD 19).
 ACM, New York, NY, USA,  Article 14, 11 pages.
 DOI: https://doi.org/10.1145/3287098.3287106'
 ---